 An advance directive is important for two reasons.
 First, it lets you make your own decisions about your future healthcare, even if you are not able to make decisions, such as whether to continue or stop certain treatments, at the time these decisions are needed.
-Second, it tells your doctor and loved ones what treatments you want and do not want if you are later not able to communicate your wishes.
-Knowing your wishes helps your doctor and family feel more comfortable carrying out healthcare decisions for you.
+Second, it tells your doctor and loved ones which treatments you want and do not want if you are not able to communicate your wishes.
+Knowing your wishes helps your doctor and loved ones feel more comfortable making healthcare decisions for you.